zslim/CC-Python-Practice/README.md

 You're done! \o/

-Additional rules in order to avoid merge conflicts:
+Additional rules in order to avoid merge conflicts and keep this repo tidy:
-* Please only modify your own folder in the repo
+* Please only modify your own folder in the repo.
-* If you choose a piece of code from someone else that you would refactor please copy it somewhere else before you modify it
-  * It's best if you copy it somewhere outside this repository so that you can pull down newly added code without having to commit your changes while you refactor.
+  * Do not put new code into anyone else's directory
+  * **Do not refactor code in the folder where it has been uploaded.** We need to allow everybody to see practice code in it's original form.
+* Please avoid tracking files that are not pieces of code to be refactored.
+Anything else is irrelevant for the rest of the group.
+  * If you want to put something like that into any folder under CC-codes please include the folder name in `.gitignore`.
+  * I already added '\*refactoring/' to `.gitignore` so you can create a directory anywhere in the repo called refactoring and it will not be tracked.
+If you decide to do this, please put this folder into the root or into your own directory.
+You can put your chosen practice code there and git will not care about it.
+  * Alternatively, you can copy the code you want to refactor somewhere outside this repository.
+It's a simple and elegant solution. :)

 Happy refactoring! :)